Saturday, May 6, 2023

 Director: Hyeong Geun Park

 The entry that most resembles the first Volume in both its look and narrative is 'Journey to the Dark Head'.
 The art, animation, and narrative are cool but the dialogue, voice acting, and character development were a tad weak and as such the episode wasn't executed to its fullest.
-I would what the original Korean dub sounded like if indeed there was one.
+I wonder what the original Korean dub sounded like if indeed there was one.

 Title: “The Spy Dancer” (8.5/10)